tpoisot/ms_pop_networks/ms_revised.md

 \clearpage

 [f:synth]: figures/fig_synth.pdf "Synthesis"
 ![The approach we propose (that populations can interact at the conditions that **1** their trait allow it and **2** they are locally abundant enough for some of their individuals to meet by chance) requires an increased focus on population-level processes.
-A compelling argument to work at this level of organisation is that eco-evolutionary feedbacks are explicit.
+A compelling argument that supports working at this level of organisation is that eco-evolutionary feedbacks are explicit.
 All of the components of interaction variability we described are potentially related, either through variations of population sizes due to the interaction itself, or due to selection arising from these variations in population size.
 In addition, some traits involved in the existence of the interaction may also affect local population abundance.\label{f:synth}][f:synth]

 # References